Barbara weakens to a tropical storm as it heads to cooler waters off the coast of Mexico

-MEXICO CITY (AP) — Tropical Storm Barbara gradually weakened as it continued heading northwest away from land Monday evening after strengthening to a hurricane earlier in the day.
-The storm marked the first of the eastern Pacific hurricane season.
+MEXICO CITY (AP) — Tropical Storm Barbara gradually weakened Tuesday as it continued heading northwest away from land after earlier strengthening to a hurricane.
+The storm marked the first hurricane of the eastern Pacific hurricane season.

-The National Hurricane Center in Miami said Monday swells generated by the storm system will affect portions of the coast of southwestern Mexico during the next few days.
-These swells are likely to cause life-threatening surf and rip current conditions.
+The U.S. National Hurricane Center in Miami said swells generated by the storm system will affect portions of the coast of southwestern and west-central Mexico, as well as the southernmost portions of Baja California, on Tuesday.
+Those swells are likely to cause life-threatening surf and rip current conditions.

-Hurricane Barbara was located about 230 miles (370 kilometers) west of Manzanillo, Mexico.
-Its maximum sustained winds were clocked at 70 mph (110 kph).
-The storm's center was moving northwest at 12 mph (19 kph).
+Hurricane Barbara was located about 180 miles (290 kilometers) west-southwest of Cabo Corrientes, Mexico.
+It strengthened into a hurricane on Monday, but its maximum sustained winds had since decreased to about 60 mph (95 kph).
+The storm's center was moving northwest at 8 mph (13 kph).
+The NHC said continued weakening was forecast, and Barbara is expected to dissipate by Wednesday.

-The Center said Barbara was forecast to weaken overnight as it moved closer to the Baja Peninsula and should become a remnant low in the next day or two.

-The hurricane center said swells from Barbara were likely to form life-threatening surf and rip current conditions along the southwestern Mexican coast, with gusty winds likely.

-Meanwhile, Tropical Storm Cosme strengthened slightly Monday but remained well off the coast of Mexico, about 600 miles (965 kilometers) south-southwest of the tip of Baja California, the NHC said.
+Meanwhile, Tropical Storm Cosme strengthened slightly Monday but remained well off the coast of Mexico on Tuesday, about 605 miles (975 kilometers) south-southwest of the tip of Baja California, the NHC said.

-At 8 p.m. local time, it had maximum sustained winds of 70 mph (100 kph) and was moving northwest at 3 mph (5 kph).
-Cosme is expected to reach near-hurricane strength overnight before weakening later in the day.
+Early Tuesday, it had maximum sustained winds of 70 mph (110 kph) and was moving northwest at 5 mph (7 kph).
+Cosme was forecast to make little change in strength before weakening later in the day.

 Featured